-From nanoparticles and stem cells to antioxidants and drug discovery, researchers in nearly 100 laboratories in 17 K-State departments are demystifying cancer, conducting cutting-edge studies on such things as:
+From nanoparticles and stem cells to antioxidants and drug development, researchers in 100 laboratories in 20 K-State departments are demystifying cancer, conducting cutting-edge studies on such things as:

 - how cancer initiates and progresses.

 - what changes occur in the genetic information of cancer cells.

 - the role of viruses in cancer development.

 - anti-cancer drug discovery.

 - potential methods of diagnosis and treatment.

 Learn more about K-State cancer research in our annual layperson-friendly Conquest magazines.